Real1tyy/PeriodicNotesPlanner/docs-site/docs/features/time-budget-blocks.md

 ![Time budget blocks screenshot](/img/features/time-budget-blocks.png)

-Time budget blocks are interactive code blocks that display visual time allocation statistics directly in your periodic notes.
+Time budget blocks are interactive visualizations that display time allocation statistics directly in your periodic notes.

-## 🎯 Overview
+## Overview

-Time budget blocks render as interactive visualizations showing:
+The plugin **automatically adds** time budget blocks to generated periodic notes.
+These blocks render as interactive visualizations showing:
 - Pie chart of category distribution
 - Detailed allocation table
 - Budget status indicators
 - Edit button for quick adjustments

-## 📝 Adding a Time Budget Block
+## How It Works

-Add a code block with the language `periodic-planner`:
+When the plugin generates a periodic note, it automatically inserts a `periodic-planner` code block:

 ````markdown
 ```periodic-planner